Automate model monitoring#

 3. Name the step Run MES checks.

-4. Click Add Item > Evaluation store > mes_for_input_drift > Add Item.
+4. Click Add Item > Evaluation store > mes_for_input_drift > Add.

-Finally, we need to build the model, but only in cases where the checks fail.
+Finally, you need to build the model, but only in cases where the checks fail.

 1. Click Add Step.